shahriarahi/shahriarahi.github.io/README.md

 ## 🎓 Education

 **Bangladesh University of Engineering and Technology (BUET)**
-_B.Sc. in Electrical and Electronic Engineering (ElectRONICS & Photonics Major)_
+_B.Sc. in Electrical and Electronic Engineering (Electronics & Photonics Major)_
 **2019 – 2024** | CGPA: **3.81 / 4.00**
 - Thesis: *Design and Verification of a Five Stage Pipeline RISC-V Core*
 - Conference presentation at CUET (ECCE 2025)